 Fast Web View restructures a PDF document for page-at-a-time downloading (byte-serving) from web servers.
 With Fast Web View, the web server sends only the requested page, rather than the entire PDF.
 This option is especially important with large documents that can take a long time to download from a server.

-Check with your webmaster to make sure that the web server software you use supports page-at-a-time downloading.
-To ensure that the PDF documents on your website appear in older browsers, you can also create HTML links (versus ASP scripts or the POST method) to the PDF documents and use relatively short path names (256 characters or fewer).
+Check with your webmaster to ensure the web server software supports page-at-a-time downloading.
+To ensure that the PDF documents on your website appear in older browsers, create HTML links (versus ASP scripts or the POST method) to the documents.
+Also, use shorter path names (256 characters or fewer).

 Follow this procedure to make sure that you have Acrobat set up to enable Fast Web View during the PDF creation process.

-Use this procedure after you have verified your Fast Web View Preferences setting and checked the PDF properties to be sure that the file is not already enabled for Fast Web View.
+Use this procedure after you've verified your Fast Web View Preferences setting and checked the PDF properties to ensure the file isn't already enabled for Fast Web View.

 Note: